bbc/wormhole-credentials-provider/README.md

 lots

 1. handle wormhole errors in try / catch
-1. map wormhole response to credentials (expiration => expireTime etc)
+1. Implement our own credentials class
 1. implement refresh method (that should be a call to wormhole with some error handling)
 1. look at improving method to determine whether execution environment is AWS EC2